EricssonResearch/EST-OSCORE/draft-selander-ace-coap-est-oscore.md

 {: #fig-stack title="EST protected with OSCORE."}
 {: artwork-align="center"}

-EST-oscore follows the EST-coaps and EST design.
+EST-oscore follows much of the EST-coaps and EST design.

 ## Discovery and URI     {#discovery}